-Approximately one to four months after completing classes at the host university, you will be issued a transcript of records.
-Start discussing the credit transfer right away with your department.
+Approximately one to four months after completing classes at the host university, you will be issued a Transcript of Records.
+Start discussing the recognition of study achievements right away with your department.

-- Information from the Examinations Office on credit transfer and on final documents (such as the Diploma Supplement) at the end of your studies (in German)
+- Information from the Examinations Office on the recognition of study achievements and on final documents (such as the Diploma Supplement) at the end of your studies (in German)

 - Flyer from the Hochschulrektorenkonferenz (HRK) (in German)

 - Further information under "Study Abroad & Recognition"

 The grade conversion for grades earned abroad is done by your department according to the so-called "Aachener Table".
 This serves as a guide for the departments when converting foreign grades into the German system.
 Since not all countries are included in the table, you may be referred to the International Office.
 In this case, the Admissions Department of the International Office is responsible for converting the grades into the German grading system.
 This department also follows the Aachener Table and can give further recommendations for other countries.
 For this purpose, please fill out the Grade Calculation Form and send it with a scan of your Transcript of Records in pdf format to the Admissions Office.
 Be sure to scan all relevant pages of your Transcript of Records (including the reverse side).
 You will receive your grade conversion through e-mail and can then discuss course credit approval with your faculty.